TheWooffles/Raven/README.md

 Raven enhances your Roblox gameplay by providing real-time information about the game world.
 It's built using Luau, Roblox's scripting language, and offers features such as:

 - Player ESP: See player locations, health, and names through walls.
 - Item ESP: Locate valuable items and resources easily.
 - Customizable UI: Adjust the cheat's appearance and functionality to your preferences.

 **Warning:** Using cheats can violate Roblox's terms of service and may result in account bans.

 ## Installation

 1.  **Prerequisites:**

     - A Roblox client
-    -   An injector capable of executing Luau scripts (e.g., Krnl, Synapse X)
+    - An injector capable of executing Luau scripts (e.g., Xeno, Delta)

 2.  **Download the script:**

-    -   Obtain the `raven.lua` script from [link to download or repository].
+    - Obtain the `raven.lua` script from [Raven](https://raw.githubusercontent.com/TheWooffles/Raven/master/Raven).

 3.  **Injection:**
     - Open your chosen Roblox injector.
     - Start Roblox.
     - Inject the `raven.lua` script into the Roblox process.

 ## Usage

 1.  **Open the UI:**

     - Once injected, the Raven UI should appear in-game.
 If not, check your injector's console for any errors.

 2.  **Customize settings:**

     - Use the UI to enable or disable ESP features, adjust colors, and configure other settings.

 3.  **Enjoy!**
     - Take advantage of the enhanced information to improve your gameplay.

 ## Contributing